RenderKit/ospray/doc/api.md

   ------------------ --------- --------------------------------------------------
-  float              isovalue  single isovalues float[]            isovalue  [data] array of isovalues OSPVolumetricModel volume    handle of the [VolumetricModels] to be isosurfaced
+  float              isovalue  single isovalues float[]            isovalue  [data] array of isovalues OSPVolumetricModel volume    handle of the [VolumetricModel] to be isosurfaced
   ------------------ --------- --------------------------------------------------
   : Parameters defining an isosurfaces geometry.